kubagdynia/CacheDrive/README.md

     bool HasItem(string key);

     /// <summary>
+    /// Returns whether an object with the specified key exists in the cache.
+    /// </summary>
+    /// <param name="key">The key of the value to check.</param>
+    /// <param name="hashKey">Whether the key should be hashed.
+Can be used for long keys.</param>
+    /// <returns>true if the key was found in the cache, otherwise, false.</returns>
+    bool HasItem(string key, bool hashKey);

+    /// <summary>
     /// Attempts to get the value associated with the specified key from the cache.
     /// </summary>
     /// <param name="key">The key of the value to get.</param>